-Content Regulation / Censorship, Violence against Speakers / Impunity
+Content Regulation / Censorship, Press Freedom, Violence Against Speakers / Impunity

 Closed Expands Expression

 Global Freedom of Expression is an academic initiative and therefore, we encourage you to share and republish excerpts of our content so long as they are not used for commercial purposes and you respect the following policy:

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

 The African Commission on Human and Peoples’ Rights (ACmHPR) held that the Government of the Gambia, by failing to provide any defense to the allegations concerning the arrest, detention, expulsion, and intimidation of journalists for articles they had published, thus deprived journalists of their right to disseminate opinions and violated the right of the public to information.
 The former head of state of the Gambia applied to the ACmHPR alleging that the military government which unseated him violated, among other things, the right to receive information, freedom of expression, and freedom of assembly and association.

 This case analysis was contributed by ARTICLE 19

 The complainant’s government was overthrown in a military coup in July 1994.
 Since then, according to the complainant, the incumbent military government had violated the African Charter of Human and Peoples’ Rights by, inter alia, abolishing the Gambian Constitution’s Bill of Rights, banning political parties and ministers of the former civilian government, killing soldiers affiliated with the civilian government, and arresting journalists without cause and detaining them without trial.
 The allegations implicated several Articles of the African Charter of Human and Peoples’ Rights.
 The arrest and detention of journalists implicated Article 9 of the Charter, protecting the right to freedom of expression.